 Forger or Nomad, which is better?
 This is one of the most asked questions by 3D sculptors online.
-Many who are torn between the two sculpture apps always want to know whether to get the Normad or Forger, since both apps are paid for, albeit, in a one-time purchase.
+Many torn between the two sculpture apps always want to know whether to get the Normad or Forger since both apps are paid for, albeit in a one-time purchase.

 Time, they say, answers everything.
-Now, it’s just got a whole lot easier to answer the question on the superiority battle between these 3D sculpting applications.
+Now, it’s just a lot easier to answer the question of the superiority battle between these 3D sculpting applications.

-In this comparison article, we’ll see what each app offers, their advantages and disadvantages, and we’ll compare both using similar criteria to see which edges the other.
+In this comparison article, we’ll see what each App offers, its advantages and disadvantages, and we’ll compare both using similar criteria to see which edges the other.

 What is Forger?

-Launched by Javier Edo Meseguer ten years ago in 2011, the application offers brushes, remeshing or even layers, and non-destructive workflow.
+The application launched by Javier Edo Meseguer ten years ago in 2011 offers brushes, re-meshing or even layers, and a non-destructive workflow.
 It is possible to import / export data in OBJ and Alembic.

-Forger makes 3D navigation incredibly easy, with its intuitive multitouch gestures.
-Orbit, pan, and zoom have never been easier!
+Forger makes 3D navigation incredibly easy with its intuitive multitouch gestures.
+Orbit, pan, and Zoom have never been more accessible!

 You can save your scenes in the internal format and use the popular OBJ file format to import and export new models or base meshes.